codeship/documentation/_general/integrations/appranix.md

 ### Prerequisites

-After adding `appranix.sh` to your project repository add the following values in the environment page of your Codeship project, for more info read [Environment Variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %})
+After adding `appranix.sh` to your project repository add the following environment variables to your Codeship project, for more info read [Environment Variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %})

 - `USER` - Username of your Appranix account
 - `PASSWORD` - Password of your Appranix account